Sri Lankan style

 Curry powder – If you can get the Sri Lankan curry powder, then it is the best.
 If not Indian curry powder works too.
 Make sure to use the non-roasted one.
 We use roasted curry powder in chicken (black) curry, it is very darker in color.
 Following are what I normally use.

-Coconut milk – Freshly squeezed is the best.
+Coconut milk – Freshly squeezed is the best and that is what we used growing up.
 But I have been using canned coconut milk ever since I left Sri Lanka.
 Stick to your favorite brand.
-Following are what I use often (they are organic and comes in non-BPA cans) Whole foods 365 and Native forest
+Following is what I normally use.

 Onions – Shallots is what we use for cooking in Sri Lanka.
 But it is extremely hard to source these here in the US or in Australia and they could be expensive too, so I have been using white or red onions instead.